 Thread crochet is something that you can enjoy anytime but it is especially great for projects at this time of year.
 Traditional thread crochet tablecloths can really dress up a holiday feast.
 Thread crochet Christmas ornaments work perfectly on any tree.
 Appliques made with thread can add a personalized touch to any gift wrapping.
 And metallic thread can be used to make a wide array of jewelry and accessories for holiday parties and gifts.

 Here are five tips to help you out if you're new to thread crochet:

 Know Your Numbers

-The most important difference between thread crochet and regular crochet is that the numbers are different on thread than yarn as well as on the hooks that you'll use.
+The most important difference between thread crochet and regular crochet is that the numbers for thread and hook size are different than yarn.
 The key thing to remember is that "smaller is bigger".
 What this means is that a lower number means a bigger (thicker) thread and it also means a larger crochet hook.
 So a size 3 thread is much thicker than a size 30 thread and a hook size 9 is slightly larger than a hook size 10.
-If you're new to thread crochet, start with a size 3 or 5 thread and a size 00 or other larger-headed crochet hook.
+If you're new to thread crochet, start with a size 3 or 5 thread and a size 00 or another larger-headed crochet hook.

 Ergonomics Are Worth It

 Thread crochet requires that you hold your hook tightly and control your tension carefully.
 This can be harder on the body than working with larger hooks and looser yarns.
 Thread crochet hooks are thinner, which exacerbates the problem.
 That's why it's worth it to invest in ergonomic crochet hooks with thicker handles.
 Bamboo-handled hooks are one option.
 Another choice is to create your own polymer clay hook handles for your thread crochet hooks.